 These three KPIs should all be met together for cloud gaming with VR rendering.

-For cloud gaming, uplink and downlink traffic over 5G system are asymmetric and from third party perspective, slice may be used for cloud gaming service provision.
-However, regardless whether/how slice is utilized, bandwidth and latency requirement of uplink traffic needs to be met with URLLC treatment i.e. 5G system may provide redundant resources to achiever the required reliability and low packet loss rate.
+For cloud gaming, uplink and downlink traffic over 5G system are asymmetric.
+The bandwidth and latency requirement of uplink traffic needs to be met with URLLC treatment i.e. 5G system may provide redundant resources to achiever the required reliability and low packet loss rate.
 And for downlink traffic, either URLLC or eMBB treatment may be needed.
 This means for one cloud gaming service, uplink and downlink traffic may require different treatment i.e. uplink by URLLC treatment and downlink by eMBB or URLLC treatment.